thephpleague/commonmark/docs/1.4/customization/event-dispatcher.md

 ### `League\CommonMark\Event\DocumentPreParsedEvent`

 This event is dispatched just before any processing is done.
-It can be used to pre-populate reference map of a document before any processing is performed.
+It can be used to pre-populate reference map of a document or manipulate the Markdown contents before any processing is performed.

 ### `League\CommonMark\Event\DocumentParsedEvent`